jeandanyel/list-bundle/docs/build-a-list.md

 ```

+## Render a list in a Twig template

-Finally, in the Twig template, use the `list` function to render the list.
+Finally, in your Twig template, use the `list` function to render the list.

 ```twig
 {{ list(list) }}